tibuski/goAirfocus/README.md

 ## Features

 - 🔑 Secure API key management (client-side only)
+- 📊 **License Information**: View total, used, and free licenses with a modern card-based interface
+- 👥 **Role Statistics**: Get team-wide statistics for total users, admins, editors, and contributors
 - 🔍 Workspace ID lookup by name or dropdown selection
-- 👥 **Workspace User Lookup**: Retrieve and list users with access to a selected workspace, including their roles/permissions.
+- 👥 **Workspace User Statistics**: Get total counts of users, editors, and administrators for a selected workspace
 - 📋 Field ID lookup by name or dropdown selection
 - 🎯 Workspace alias display
 - 💻 Modern, responsive UI using Tailwind CSS